stellar/django-polaris/README.rst

 Polaris is an implementation of SEP-24_ maintained by the `Stellar Development Foundation`_ (SDF).
-SEP-24 is a standard defined to make wallets and anchors interoperable, meaning any wallet can communicate with any anchor and vice versa.
+SEP-24 is a standard defined to make wallets and anchors interoperable, meaning any wallet can communicate with any anchor for the purpose of withdrawing or depositing assets into the stellar network.

 Polaris is not a library or a framework; its an extendable django app.
 Like many django apps, it comes with fully-implemented endpoints, templates, and